tompaton/wfhcalendar/README.md

 - click to cycle locations for the day
 - ctrl+click to set to same as last work location
+- shift+click to toggle "maybe" location for the day

 ## Usage